 Please describe any specific country issues you think are relevant for understanding the data you have provided

-Data on pupils with special educational needs without an official decision in mainstream classes cannot be reported separately.
-In order not to stigmatise pupils with mild special needs, the intention is not to make an official decision at an early stage.
+Data on learners with special educational needs without an official decision in mainstream classes cannot be reported separately.
+In order not to stigmatise learners with mild special needs, the intention is not to make an official decision at an early stage.

-An assessment team examines the pupil’s special educational needs.
-The assessment leads to various forms of support provided by special needs teachers from regional counselling and support centres and classroom teachers, whether or not the pupil gets an official decision of special educational needs.
+An assessment team examines the learner’s special educational needs.
+The assessment leads to various forms of support provided by special needs teachers from regional counselling and support centres and classroom teachers, whether or not the learner gets an official decision of special educational needs.

-No specific data is available on the time pupils with special educational needs spend in a placement.
+No specific data is available on the time learners with special educational needs spend in a placement.

 Share this page: